Infinity-operads and Day convolution in Goodwillie calculus

-\end{theorem} \begin{proof} First note that each side of the desired equivalence commutes with desuspension and filtered colimits in the variable $Y$.
-The argument in the proof of \ref{thm:dn} then implies it is sufficient to consider the case $Y = \Sigma^\infty_{\cat{D}}y$ for some compact object $y$ in the compactly-generated $\infty$-category $\cat{D}$.
+\begin{proof}[Proof of Theorem~\ref{thm:dF}] First note that each side of the desired equivalence commutes with desuspension and filtered colimits in the variable $Y$.
+The argument in the proof of \ref{thm:dn} implies that it is sufficient to consider the case $Y = \Sigma^\infty_{\cat{D}}y$ for some compact object $y$ in the compactly-generated $\infty$-category $\cat{D}$.